Date & Time

 Join us as we hear from women leaders who are actively working to change the status quo; who are lending their skills, expertise and experience to help others lead a better life.

-Jody Steinhauer,has received numerous prestigious awards for her business – The Bargains Group, but her passion is the work she does to support the homeless.
-Twenty years ago she founded Project Winter Survival and Project Water to support those living on the streets.
-The kits distributed often make the difference between life and death.
-Through the non-profit arm to her business – Exchange and Change –she provides Kits for a Cause to organizations wanting to give back.
+Jody Steinhauer, has received numerous prestigious awards for her business – The Bargains Group, but her passion is the work she does to support the homeless.
+Twenty years ago she founded Engage and Change through which she has two annual projects – Project Winter Survival and Project Water to support those living on the streets.
+These kits often make the difference between life and death.
+Through The Bargains Group she has Kits for a Cause through which she provides Kits for a Cause to organizations wanting to give back.

 Keka DasGupta, a TEDx speaker, moves people from feeling helpless to helpful through a powerful, free currency called: gratitude.
 She is the founder of a platform called, “The Art of Life-ing” (doing life on-purpose) which helps people, businesses and schools create more meaningful, happy lives through mindset and personal development initiatives that include keynotes, interactive workshops and online programming.

 Merri Macartney has had more than her share of life’s challenges and yet she stays positive and hopeful.
 What is her secret?
 It’s her ability to face them head on with humour.
 She has come to realize that things could always be worse.
 A professional speaker, Merri talks on how humour can provide the emotional supercharge needed when facing adversity.
 Humour not only changes yourself but also changes the people in your world.

 And there will be a panel discussion on mental health, with panelists:

 - Shawna Percy, a TEDx speaker, published author, and the President of Life Voice Canada Inc. Shawna is passionate about mental health awareness and suicide prevention.